-4. Close the front panel.
+4. Close the front panel of the built-in battery compartment.
 Raise the four feet, carry the cabinet using the forklift and move it to its installation position.
 Then lower the four feet to fix the cabinet.

 2.5 Initial Inspection